guoyu07/skynet-5/README.md

 ```

-Alternatively, you can sleep cluster via setting option "sleep" to value "1":
+Alternatively, you can sleep cluster via setting option *sleep* to value "1":

 ```php
 @opt_set sleep:"1";
 ```

-In Event Listener (it will work only for THIS cluster):
+In *Event Listener* (it will work only for THIS cluster):

 */src/SkynetUser/MyListener.php:*
 ```php